 THE CLOTH HALL

-The Cloth Hall stands in the centre of the market square.
+The Cloth Hall stands in the centre of the market square, Rynek Główny.
 Another UNESCO World Heritage Site, this impressive building is full of shops selling all kinds of gifts and jewellery, and also houses a museum.
 It dates back to the 13th century.
-Fire destroyed it during the 16th century and therefore it was subsequently rebuilt.
+Fire destroyed it during the 16th century, and therefore builders subsequently rebuilt it.

 In the market square, you will also see the impressive Town Hall tower and the dismembered head of Eros, the Greek god of love, lying next to it.